A Tom Moulton Mix

 A Tom Moulton Mix is a 2006 compilation released by Soul Jazz Records.
 The album contains disco music that had been mixed by Tom Moulton, ranging from artists from such as Eddie Kendricks, Andrea True Connection, Isaac Hayes, and Grace Jones.
 The tracks are predominantly pulled from unreleased, acetate and promotional singles of several artists.

 On its release, the album was praised by several music critics from The Guardian, Exclaim! and The Stranger, with Linhardt of Pitchfork calling it "simply some of the most electrifying music of the 1970s." and Andy Kellman declaring it "one of the finest disco compilations".

 Background and music

 A Tom Moulton Mix was the first ever compilation of tracks mixed by Tom Moulton.
 Several of the tracks on the album were unreleased versions such as "Keep on Truckin" by Kendricks, "I'll Be Holding On" by Al Downing and "Free Man" by South Shore Commission.

 The albums cover was taken in 1977 at the first anniversary party of West End Records.
-The back row features Maye James and Grace Jones while the front row features Mel Cheren, Tomiko Jones and Moulton.
+The back row features Maye James and Grace Jones while the front row features Mel Cheren, Tamiko Jones and Moulton.